jimbou/SpecFix/mnimi_integration.md

 Once Mnimi powers the evaluator, you can decide where independence versus repeatability matters most:

-1. **Detection phase** — `specfix_detect` first launches `generate_tests`, retrying up to ten times to extract a satisfactory suite.【F:evaluator.py†L161-L177】【F:evaluator.py†L81-L103】 SpecFix now calls `get_response(..., cache_mode="independent")`, which advances the Mnimi iterator on every retry while still persisting the eventually accepted tests for future runs.【F:evaluator.py†L81-L105】【F:model.py†L55-L148】
+1. **Detection phase** — `specfix_detect` first launches `generate_tests`, retrying up to ten times to extract a satisfactory suite.
+SpecFix now calls `get_response(..., cache_mode="independent")`, which advances the Mnimi iterator on every retry while still persisting the eventually accepted tests for future runs.
-2. **Initial program sampling** — After tests are locked in, `generate_programs` issues either batched samples or multiple parallel requests, ultimately funnelling through `get_response_sample` and `generate_program` for fallbacks.【F:evaluator.py†L32-L80】【F:evaluator.py†L135-L159】 Both paths request `cache_mode="independent"` so new programs appear whenever the evaluator widens the search space, yet the persistent layer still replays the same batches once the cache is warm.【F:evaluator.py†L32-L80】【F:model.py†L101-L140】
+2. **Initial program sampling** — After tests are locked in, `generate_programs` issues either batched samples or multiple parallel requests, ultimately funnelling through `get_response_sample` and `generate_program` for fallbacks.
+Both paths request `cache_mode="independent"` so new programs appear whenever the evaluator widens the search space, yet the persistent layer still replays the same batches once the cache is warm.
-3. **Repair loop** — `specfix_repair` iterates up to three times, alternating between program repair, contrastive inference, and a fresh sampling pass before evaluating consistency gains.【F:evaluator.py†L179-L222】 The repair routines choose `cache_mode="repeatable_attempt"`, which nests a repeatable cache on top of the shared independent stream so every attempt receives a fresh completion while repeated reads within an attempt stay deterministic.【F:evaluator.py†L179-L222】【F:model.py†L55-L148】
+3. **Repair loop** — `specfix_repair` iterates up to three times, alternating between program repair, contrastive inference, and a fresh sampling pass before evaluating consistency gains.
+The repair routines choose `cache_mode="repeatable_attempt"`, which nests a repeatable cache on top of the shared independent stream so every attempt receives a fresh completion while repeated reads within an attempt stay deterministic.

-These layers compose naturally as `Persistent → Independent → Repeatable`, giving you deterministic behaviour within a single attempt, independence across retries, and full reproducibility between runs.【F:model.py†L55-L148】
+These layers compose naturally as `Persistent → Independent → Repeatable`, giving you deterministic behaviour within a single attempt, independence across retries, and full reproducibility between runs.

 ## Operational checklist

 * Decide on a cache directory and expose it through a CLI flag or environment variable.
 * On evaluator construction, detect that flag and build the Mnimi provider stack (`Persistent`, optionally nested with `Independent` / `Repeatable`) instead of the default `Model`.
-* For debugging or strict replication, enable Mnimi's `replication=True` mode so cache misses raise `ReplicationCacheMiss`, guaranteeing the run never falls back to live queries.

 Following this checklist ensures SpecFix remains statistically sound—fresh generations appear where the algorithm depends on them—while you capture the reproducibility and cost savings that Mnimi provides.